 Car Free Day is here again!

-It's that one day a year when everyone in the community is encouraged to drop the car keys for a few hours and try a little taste of the car-free life.
-The DC region has participated in international Car Free Day since 2008 under the organization of the Metropolitan Washington Council of Governments and has seen dramatic increases annually in the number of folks who are not only willing to give it a try, but also to make permanent changes in the way they travel.
+This year, the DC community is encouraged to drop the car keys any time over a three-day period from September 20-22 and try a little taste of the car free life.
+The DC region has participated in World Car Free Day since 2008 under the organization of the Metropolitan Washington Council of Governments and has seen dramatic increases annually in the number of folks who are not only willing to give it a try, but also to make permanent changes in the way they travel.

-This year’s Car Free Day on September 22 is just a little bit extra special –that’s because it’s on a Saturday!
+This year, we’re celebrating Car Free Days on September 20-22.
+That gives you three whole days to enjoy a break from your car!
 So if you’ve never participated in Car Free Day before because you thought it was only for the Monday-Friday commuting crowd, now’s your chance to get in on the action.
 And with all the transportation options available in the District and surrounding counties, there’s no excuse for not joining up this year!

 Here's how it works!